 What do we do?

-Evergreen Africa aims to help relieve poverty in three main developmental areas.
+Evergreen Africa aims to help relieve poverty in four main developmental areas.

 Health: Training health workers and providing medical facilities and equipment.